angel-dart/angel/README.md

 have to do any configuration at all.

 # Models
-Your model, courtesy of `package:angel_serialize`:
+The ORM works best when used with `package:angel_serialize`:

 ```dart
 library angel_orm.test.models.car;